 Crafting A Learning Framework, Part 2

-We continue our discussion of the core principles of SNHU’s College of Online and Continuing Education learning design framework below.
+We continue our discussion of the core principles of SNHU Online learning design framework below.
 As we noted in Part 1, these principles are meant to guide the efforts of our teams of expert faculty, instructional designers, and outcomes and assessment specialists as they create next-generation learning environments for our students.

 Principle 5: Essential Questions – Course activities and learning outcomes should privilege a focus on the essential questions or conceptual knowledge of a discipline and/or profession, rather than static content knowledge.